 In the context of 21st century America however, condominiums are fast becoming a very different form of reality for millions, as these attached housing schemes become more and more commonplace.
 City planners, administrators and especially tax collectors love them because of the vastly increased concentrations of value-added real estate that occupy significantly smaller pieces of land.

 Technically speaking a condominium is form of land ownership in which the owners of the individual condominium units do not acquire legal title to the physical land upon which their condominium is located.
-Rather they are the deeded owners of a “unit” or “units” within the development and along with the other “unit owners” they each share an undivided interest in the land the condominium occupies but the condominium association retains legal ownership of the real property the condominium occupies.
+Rather they are the deeded owners of a “unit” or “units” within the development and along with the other “unit owners” they each share an undivided interest in the land the condominium occupies.
+Meanwhile, the condominium association retains legal ownership of the land that the condominium occupies.

 The individual who purchases a condominium within the development is conveyed a deed to a condominium unit.
 The term “unit” is most often used to describe the residential dwelling space that the unit owner occupies but it may also be used in reference to a deeded parking or storage space and in the case of a mixed-use development a buyer may purchase a commercial condominium unit.
 In all of these instances the term “unit” describes a deeded piece of property.
 So when a condominium buyer purchases a residential unit that includes a deeded parking space, the space will be defined by a legal description and the buyer will receive a deed to the parking unit.

-In spite of the widely held view of condominiums as attached housing schemes there is nothing that prevents a development of single-family, detached homes from being platted and sold as condominiums.
+Although most condominiums are attached housing schemes there is nothing that prevents a development of single-family, detached homes from being platted and sold as condominiums.
 Although this form of condominium development is much less common than the attached horizontal and vertical housing developments that are typical of condominiums, they do exist and will no doubt become more commonplace as the number of condominium developments increases.

 In future installments we will continue our examination of the history of HOAs and the forces that have given rise to residential private governance in the United States.